 Traditional owners of this region managed the country by living with the landscape and this included their understanding and management of the impacts of drought.
 First Nations people have survived and thrived in this landscape for thousands of years.
-Kerwin (2006) states, "As with all societies, technology, development, and land management systems were used to harness local environmental conditions so as to provide and enhance a way of life".
-21 In recent times it has been recognised that stemming the loss of traditional land management practice knowledge and sharing this knowledge in a culturally appropriate manner is key in building more drought resilient landscapes and communities of this region.
+Kerwin (2006) states, "As with all societies, technology, development, and land management systems were used to harness local environmental conditions so as to provide and enhance a way of life".29 In recent times it has been recognised that stemming the loss of traditional land management practice knowledge and sharing this knowledge in a culturally appropriate manner is key in building more drought resilient landscapes and communities of this region.
+Southern Queensland Landscapes are working with Traditional Owners to promote the use of traditional burning regimes to improve the health of the country is one example of this.
 Since 1999, modelled annual pasture growth has been used as a primary indicator of the severity of drought conditions.
-Annual pasture growth is influenced by rainfall (amount, timing, and intensity), temperature, radiation and soil condition moisture and condition.
-This combination of factors makes pasture growth a reliable indicator of drought severity and impact not only for grazing country but also for farming/horticultural country.
+Annual pasture growth is influenced by rainfall (amount, timing, and intensity), temperature, radiation and soil condition.
+This combination of factors makes pasture growth a reliable indicator of drought severity and impact not only for grazing but also for farming/horticultural country.

-Figure 18 shows a 6 to 13% (average 12%) decline in the average annual pasture growth for the 1999-2021 period compared to 1890-2021 period for the same LGA.
+Figure 22 shows a significant decline in the average annual grass production in the last two decades for all of the shires except Bulloo when compared to the average annual production for the 1888-2021 period for the same LGA.
 Management regimes may reduce or magnify the impacts of climatic conditions on annual pasture growth.
+Figure 23 shows a particularly poor growing seasons from 2013-2020 with 2016 providing some relief.